rabbitmq/internals/basic_publish.md

 actual exchange record from the database, if the exchange is not found, then a channel error is raised by `lookup_or_die/1`.
 Keep in mind that one thing is the exchange resource we mentioned above, and another much different is the exchange record stored in mnesia.
-The later holds up much more information about the actual exchange, like it's type for example (direct, fanout, topic, etc).
+The latter holds up much more information about the actual exchange, like it's type for example (direct, fanout, topic, etc).
 Here's the exchange record definition from `rabbit.hrl`: